Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Method

-This process gives a mapping from $(\vecm_t, \vecx_t)$ to $(\vecm_{t+1}, \vecx_{t+1})$, which is denoted as $\QDM(\vecm_t, \vecx_t ;\theta) \mapsto (\vecm_{t+1}, \vecx_{t+1})$.
-Given any parametrized quantum circuit $U(\vectheta)$ and the initial state $(\vecm_0, \vecx_0)$, one could keep performing this mapping to obtain $\vecx_1$, $\vecx_2$, ... $\vecx_{\infty}$, as illustrated in Fig.~\ref{fig:setting} (a).
+This process gives a mapping from $(\vecm_t, \vecx_t)$ to $(\vecm_{t+1}, \vecx_{t+1})$, which is denoted as $\QDE(\vecm_t, \vecx_t ;\theta) \mapsto (\vecm_{t+1}, \vecx_{t+1})$.
+Given any parametrized quantum circuit $U(\vectheta)$ and the initial state $(\vecm_0, \vecx_0)$, one could keep performing this mapping to obtain $\vecx_1$, $\vecx_2$, ... $\vecx_{\infty}$, as illustrated in Fig.~\ref{fig: illustr}(a).

-The QDM distinguishes itself from previous studies of QRC and QRNNs in the manner of the memory information storage.
-Unlike these models, where the quantum system serves as a memory reservoir for historical data, our approach overcomes the issue of coherence loss---a challenge in long-term data embedding and retrieval---through the QDM model, as illustrated in Fig.~\ref{fig:setting} (b).
+The QDE distinguishes itself from previous studies of QRC and QRNNs in the manner of memory information storage.
+Unlike these models, where the quantum system serves as a memory reservoir for historical data, our approach overcomes the issue of coherence loss---a challenge in long-term data embedding and retrieval---through the QDE model, as illustrated in Fig.~\ref{fig: illustr}(b).
+Recent works~\cite{Kobayashi2024,Monomi2025} also adopt a reinjection-based approach to memory, but differ from QDE in their memory-state reconstruction procedures and in the overall learning and optimization framework.

-Enhancements to the QDM model are achieved by integrating $M$ linear-composite channels, as shown in Fig.\ref{fig:setting} (c).
-Each channel in the QDM utilizes the architecture in Fig.~\ref{fig:setting} (a), albeit with distinct parameters.
+Enhancements to the QDE model are achieved by integrating $M$ linear-composite channels, as shown in Fig.~\ref{fig: illustr}(c).
+Each channel in the QDE utilizes the architecture in Fig.~\ref{fig: illustr}(a), albeit with distinct parameters.
 These channels are designed to contain identical qubit numbers for both data and memory registers.
-The final output, $\vecx_t$, is a synthesis of sub-signals $\vecx_t^1,\dots,\vecx_t^M$ from these varied channels, enabling the QDM to explore dynamics with increased degrees of freedom.
+The final output, $\vecx_t$, is a synthesis of sub-signals $\vecx_t^1,\dots,\vecx_t^M$ from these varied channels, enabling the QDE to explore dynamics with increased degrees of freedom.

-\subsubsection{Training and predicting}
+\subsection{Training and predicting}